-2. DESCRIPTION OF THE PROPOSED DEVELOPMENT
+DESCRIPTION OF THE PROPOSED DEVELOPMENT

-2.1 Overview of the Proposed Development
+1.6 Overview of the Proposed Development

 O'Hanrahan Bridge is a 9-span post-tensioned concrete beam and reinforced concrete slab bridge over the River Barrow in New Ross town, Co.
 Wexford.
 The overall length of the bridge is 175m with an overall width of 11.6m.
-The proposed works aim to widen the bridge deck by approx. 1m in order to accommodate an enhanced combined pedestrian and cycleway.
+The proposed development aims to widen the bridge deck by approx. 1m in order to accommodate an enhanced combined pedestrian and cycleway.
 The widening works are to take place on the southern side of the bridge through the replacement of the existing bridge deck cantilever and parapet edge beam.
 As a result, the instream piers will not be affected.
-However, in order to tie the new widened section into the guays at the eastern end and ensure continuity of the new cycleway, the proposed development requires for a 20m long section of the existing quay wall on the south-east corner of the bridge to be reconstructed up to 2m out from the existing quay wall.
-This section will require working instream.
+However, in order to tie the new widened section into the quays at the eastern end and ensure continuity of the new cycleway, the proposed development requires for a 20m long section of the existing quay wall on the south-east corner of the bridge to be reconstructed up to 2m out from the existing quay wall.
 Similarly, approx. 60m section of the south-west corner of the bridge will require widening works by approximately 1m out from the existing wall.
-The length of new sheet piles in front of the wingwalls will be approximately 19m, of which 5m will be located directly in the river.
-The remaining 41m of new wall will be constructed in front of the existing flood wall, all driven at the top of the embankment above the water level.
+These south-east and south-west corner works will involve the construction of cantilever slabs supported by large concrete counterweights behind the existing quay walls.